maxclaus/maxclaus.xyz/content/blog/2015-12-20-understanding-a-phoenix-application-and-its-lifecycle.md

 Contains the definition for all dependencies and configures the OTP application.

-> Check out [elixir/Application](http://elixir-lang.org/docs/stable/elixir/Application.html) to understand what is an OTP application.
-And the presentation [OTP Has Done It - by Nick DeMonner](https://www.youtube.com/watch?v=yBReonQlfL4) also gives an idea about it.
+> Check out [OTP Has Done It - by Nick DeMonner](https://www.youtube.com/watch?v=yBReonQlfL4) to understand what is an OTP application.

 ```elixir
 defmodule Chat.Mixfile do